jliclaire/Zendesk-Ticket-Viewer/README.md

 - ### **dotenv**

-  A zero-dependency module that loads environment variables from a .env file (created in the root directory).
+  A zero-dependency module that loads environment variables from a .env file.
 Install dotenv to keep credentials from uploading to GitHub.

   _install with npm_